bens4lsu/theskinny-publish/Content/blog2/skin-and-fat.md

 tags: food
 id: 230
 ---
-Have you ever seen the Discovery Channel show, <a href="https://www.discovery.com/shows/dirty-jobs" target="_blank"><i>Dirty Jobs</i></a>?
+Have you ever seen the Discovery Channel show, <a href="https://www.discovery.com/shows/dirty-jobs" target="_blank">*Dirty Jobs*</a>?
 The jist of it is a guy who goes and does really nasty jobs that real people have.

 There was a close-to-home episode that premiered last week.
 The episode is titled "Skull Cleaner," but before we got to the stripping of skin, tendons, and brains from animal skulls, the host (Mike) went to a couple of those coon-ass meat shops to learn how to cook Louisiana-style.
 Mike explained that they were going to make boudin and cracklins.
 "Boudin is a kind of... sausage?
 Cracklin is...I don't know...."